 What is the test for?

-The BI test is a way to assess in which areas you have sufficient knowledge and skills and which may not (yet).
-It is therefore not really a test that you can fail or pass.
-Are there parts where you are not yet at the right level?
-You will then receive advice from the committee on how you can improve your knowledge and skills for those components.
-In most cases, the BI test will be followed by an advisory interview with the Committee on Foreign Healthcare Graduates (CBGV), which will assess the content of your application.
+The BI test is a way to assess in which areas you have sufficient knowledge and skills and in which you do not (yet).
+It is therefore not really a test that you can pass or fail.
+Are there parts where you are not yet at the expected level?
+You will then receive advice from the commission on how you can improve your knowledge and skills for those components.
+In most cases, the BI test will be followed by an advisory interview with the CBGV, which will substantively assess your application.

-The substantive assessment of your knowledge and skills is done by an independent committee of experts: the Committee on Foreign Healthcare graduates (CBGV).
-Each profession has eight of its own committee members.
-These members all work in practice or at training institutions.
+The substantive assessment of your knowledge and skills is done by an independent commission of experts: the Commission on Foreign Healthcare graduates (CBGV).
+Each profession has eight of its own commission members.
+These members all work in their respective fields or at educational institutions.

 The assessment of your application by the CBGV